-- Major Subject: The Major subject is normally one of the subjects already taken for the BA Degree.
-Teaching is done either through formal course work or through guided reading and supervision.
-Each student is assigned a Director of Studies by the department teaching the Major subject. - 2.
-Latin: This course aims to equip students with a knowledge of Latin which will allow them to read Medieval documents.
-It assumes no previous knowledge of the language and aims to provide competence in essential grammar and vocabulary. - 3.
-Palaeography/Diplomatic: Students will follow one course in Palaeography or Diplomatic either in the Classics Department or in the department of their Major Subject as appropriate. - 4.
-Research Methods Seminar: The seminar provides an introduction to essential skills such as bibliography, use of specialist libraries and archives, codicology, historiography, textual criticism and computer assisted research.
+- Major Subject: The major subject is normally one of the subjects already taken for the BA Degree.
+Teaching is done either through formal coursework or through guided reading and supervision.
+Each student is assigned a Director of Studies by the Department teaching the major subject. - Latin: This course aims to equip students with a knowledge of Latin which will allow them to read Medieval documents.
+It assumes no previous knowledge of the language and aims to provide competence in essential grammar and vocabulary. - Palaeography/Diplomatic: Students will follow one course in Palaeography or Diplomatic either in the Classics Department or in the Department of their major subject as appropriate. - Research Methods Seminar: The seminar provides an introduction to essential skills such as bibliography, use of specialist libraries and archives, codicology, historiography, textual criticism and computer assisted research.

-Enquiries regarding application procedures and details of courses should be forwarded to: Dr J M Picard, Academic Secretary, Board of Medieval Studies, Room A313, John Henry Newman Building, University College Dublin, Belfield, Dublin 4 (Telephone: 01-7168167; fax: 01-7161175; e-mail: JM.Picard@ucd.ie)
+Enquiries regarding application procedures and details of courses should be forwarded to:

+Dr J M Picard Academic Secretary, Board of Medieval Studies Room A313, John Henry Newman Building University College Dublin Belfield, Dublin 4 Telephone: ±353-1-7168167

+relephone: +333-1-/10010/

+Fax: +353-1-7161175

+E-mail: JM.Picard@ucd.ie

-Application should be made before 1 May of the year of entry.
+Applications should be made before 1st May of the year of entry.
 Late applications will be considered strictly subject to availability of places.